Penis sleeves: what they are, how they work, and uses

 If oral medication isn’t suitable or effective, several additional therapies may help address your symptoms.
 All options come with their own risks and benefits.
 Some of the options include:

-Vacuum erection devices.
+• Vacuum erection devices.
 Also known as penis pumps, these gadgets create suction around the penis, drawing blood into the area to induce an erection.
-A constriction ring can then be placed at the base to help maintain firmness.
+A constriction ring can then be placed at the base to help maintain firmness (though shouldn't be used for longer than 30 minutes to prevent penile injury).

-Low-intensity shockwave therapy.
+• Low-intensity shockwave therapy.
 This non-invasive treatment uses shockwaves to improve circulation in the penis over time.
-Though it’s not FDA-approved for ED, it can be prescribed off-label for that use.
+Evidence for this method remains limited.

-Penile injections.
-Medications like papaverine, prostaglandin E1, and alprostadil are injected directly into the base or side of the penis to increase blood flow.
+• Penile injections.
+Medications such as alprostadil are injected directly into the base or side of the penis to increase blood flow.

 Lifestyle changes